rlamacraft/rlamacraft/README.md

 * Domain specific programming languages (I've worked on several; in academia and in industry)
 * Simple electronics, like building a 4-bit processor on breadboards

-I've recently completed a Master's degree in Computer Science at the University of Edinburgh, which is why a lot of my contributions are currently private - but I'll be sure to make them public when I can.
+I've recently completed a Master's degree in Computer Science at the University of Edinburgh, and now work at [ResearchSpace](https://researchspace.com).

 If you want to reach me, that's best done through the contract details on [my website](https://rlamacraft.uk).
 I also run a Gemini Capsule at [gemini://gemini.rlamacraft.uk](gemini://gemini.rlamacraft.uk).